 Steven Pincus received his Ph.D. from Harvard University in 1990.
 At Yale he teaches 17th and 18th century British and European history, the history of the early British Empire, and Directed Studies.
 In addition to research seminars in History, he regularly co-teaches cross disciplinary seminars with faculty in other departments.
 Recent topics have included the Divergence of Britain, Comparative Revolutions, and Early Modern Empires in Theory and Practice.

-At Yale Steve Pincus is a co-organizer of two regular colloquia: CHESS workshop and British Historical Studies.
-He is a former chair of European Studies Council and program chair of the North American Conference on British Studies.
+At Yale Steve Pincus is a co-organizer of two regular colloquia: CHESS workshop and a new workshop on Early Modern Empires.